connred/Nest-Skill/README.md

 * "What is the temperature set at?"
 * "Turn the camera on"
 * "Set the temperature to 67"
-* "Turn the camerea off"
+* "Turn the Camera off"

 ## Credits
 Connor Redmond